-Scheduled for release in Fall 2021.
+Scheduled for release December 2021.

-The presenter’s voice joined the video: “. . . plunged into Singapore’s Marina Bay, causing a mini-tsunami that swamped water craft, and inundated streets and parks around the bay.
+The familiar voice of SNN’s senior presenter John Hong said, “The unidentified craft plunged into Singapore’s Marina Bay just minutes ago, causing a mini-tsunami that swamped water craft and inundated streets and parks around the bay.
 As you can see, it is now floating alongside the dock at National Stadium Square.
-We have received eyewitness reports claiming it had stubby wings when it came down, though I don’t see any now.
-We are also hearing that the two box-like objects on the fat end of the craft and the antenna on the tail end appeared after the ship came to a rest beside the dock.”
+We are getting eyewitness reports claiming it had stubby wings when it came down, though I don’t see any.
+We are also hearing that the two box-like objects and what looks like an antenna appeared after it came to a rest at the dock.”

 “There’s a spaceship in the bay,” she said.